rubrikinc/rubrik-powershell-sdk/Utils/admin/HOWTO_MAKE_A_RELEASE.md

 ### 2.2.
 Check the release candidate

 The release candidate is the `devel` branch.
+Make sure it is up to date and clean of any uncommitted changes.

 Run a local build and test: